Arlington County Commuter Services

 In addition to selling fares, The Commuter Store and Mobile Commuter Store also offer printed transit schedules and maps, and the stores' Commuter Specialists can provide information about transit, carpooling, vanpooling, bicycling, teleworking, and more.

-WalkArlington strives to get more people walking more of the time, by partnering with citizens, businesses, and County departments to promote the benefits of walking.
+WalkArlington strives to get more people walking more of the time by promoting the health, environmental, economic, community-building, and transportation benefits of walking.

 BikeArlington's goal is to get more Arlingtonians biking more often, whether they're commuting, shopping, or just having fun.
 The region-wide bikesharing program, Capital Bikeshare, is supported by BikeArlington's efforts.